30323 - LAW (MODULE II - INTERNATIONAL AND EUROPEAN LAW)

 Robert Schütze, An Introduction to European Law, 3rd Edition, Oxford University Press.

-Students shall also study the compulsory materials uploaded in the blackboard for each lecture.
+Students shall also study the compulsory materials uploaded on the blackboard for each lecture.